Google Cloud DDoS Protection – Armor & Shield

 • Anti-spoofing protection for the private network (IP addresses) is provided by default.

-• GCP automatically provides isolation between virtual networks.
+• Google Cloud automatically provides isolation between virtual networks.

 • Deploy instances without public IPs unless necessary.